Culture-to-Culture Image Translation and User Evaluation: Results

 To search for evidence supporting Hypothesis 1, we considered Q1: `How close is this object to European culture and tradition?'
-To support Hypothesis 2, we considered Q2: `Do you like this object?'
-In both cases, we performed statistical tests to reject a set of null hypotheses in the form $H_0: \mu_1 = \mu_2$ in favor of the alternate hypothesis $H_1: \mu_1 > \mu_2$.
-Depending on each test, $\mu_1$ must be interpreted as the mean score $\mu_E$ or $\mu_{O \to E}$ assigned to $E$ or $O \to E$ objects, which we hypothesized to be higher than the mean score of other objects.
-To test hypotheses, we initially performed an ANOVA test with $\alpha=0.05$ by analyzing all groups together ($E$, $O \to E$, $E \to O$, $O$) and a Tukey HSD test to check if pairwise groups are statistically different.
-Next, we focused specifically on the two groups $E$ and $O \to E$, and performed a series of one-tail, two-sample Welch’s T-test with $\alpha=0.05$ to compare them with each other and other groups.
+Specifically, we explored the relation between the mean score $\mu_E$ or $\mu_{O \to E}$ assigned to $E$ or $O \to E$ objects with the mean score of other classes.
+To this end we performed an ANOVA test with $\alpha=0.05$ by analyzing all groups together ($E$, $O \to E$, $E \to O$, $O$) and a Tukey HSD test to check if pairwise groups are statistically different.
 Due to the sample size N=392, we did not need to check distribution normality.